CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 One great place to start is by identifying the fields that mean the most to your marketing and sales operations.
 These are the fields that you’ll use most in automated personalization.
 They often include fields like names, phone numbers, addresses, and emails.
 Those present a good baseline.

 Other fields may affect critical systems within your business such as lead scoring.
 For instance, ensuring that your B2B prospects have a standardized and correct job title will play a critical role in their overall lead score and prioritization among your marketing and sales teams.
-These present another strong consideration for fields that you need to prioritize as you get started with CRM data management.
+These present another strong consideration for fields that you need to prioritize as you get started with CRM software data management.

 Focus on cleansing and standardizing one field at a time.
 Then, make sure that you have proper validation and data collection processes in place to ensure that any new data that enters your system is cleansed and standardized as well.